rebeccahammm/Hyper-heuristics-for-the-Location-Routing-Problem/README.md

 Key: API key needed for distype 1.
 If using distype 2 can be left blank.

     generating_multiple(num_of,seed,sup_range,dep_range, oh_range,nh_range, pt_range,vt_range,ins_types,dist_types,osm_file,key="")
-generates num_of different instances with same stated characteristics.
+generates num_of different instances with same stated characteristics and saves them into json files.

+## problem_class.py-
+This file defines the Problem class.
+To read a instance file into a problem class you must run the following code:

+"""python
+prob=Problem(file_name)
+prob.read_problem_instance()
+"""